jhychan/parsec-cloud-host/readme.md

 # How to use this
 ## Build a machine
-This module has been developed to simplfy the deployment of parsec to cloud-hosted Window 10 or Windows Server 2016/2019 VMs with NVIDIA GPUs.
-While this is not a hard requirement, for the module to work correctly your choice of Windows must have PowerShell 5.1 or higher installed/available, and of course for Parsec's minimum requirements to be met.
+This module is intended to prepare a parsec cloud-hosted Window 10 or Windows Server 2016/2019 VMs with NVIDIA GPU.
+While the OS version is not strictly required, your choice of Windows must have PowerShell 5.1 or higher installed/available, and of course for Parsec's minimum requirements to be met.

 Cloud provider and GPU list:
  - Azure